R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

       >>3
       print(structOne.ExampleStringFunction("Hello"))
       >>Hello

-      //in struct one we have defined that ``ExampleStringFunction`` is assinged to ``StringFunction`` so we get the output if that function as a retult
+in struct one we have defined that ``ExampleStringFunction`` is assinged to ``StringFunction`` so we get the output if that function as a retult

 We can do the same thing for ``structTwo``